bloodstiller/bloodstiller.com/content/Walkthroughs/Escape-box.md

         -   `-csv`: Outputs the data in CSV format.
             -   This is the most important part for the rest of the command to work:
                 -   The `CSV` format provides a structured way to output the metadata in rows and columns.
 When extracting metadata from multiple PDFs, each PDF's metadata is presented as a row, and each field (like "`Creator`") is a column.
 This makes it easier to process the data programmatically.
-                -   **Simplicity**: When using tools like `cut`, it’s easier to extract specific fields by referring to column numbers (e.g., `-f2` for the second column), which is straightforward with `CSV` formatting.
+                -   **Simplicity**: When using tools like `cut`, it's easier to extract specific fields by referring to column numbers (e.g., `-f2` for the second column), which is straightforward with `CSV` formatting.
         -   `*pdf`: Targets all PDF files in the current directory.
     2.  `| cut -d, -f2`
         -   `|`: Pipes the output from the previous command into the next.